Last Updated on January 22, 2024 by Sharon Advik

-A really common question that I get asked through my website is what camera you shoot that video on.
+A common question on my website is what camera you shoot that video on.

-It is a natural question to ask, but in my opinion, a better question to ask would be what lens or lenses did you shoot that video.
+It is a natural question, but I think a better question would be what lens or lenses you shot that video.

-Different cameras and brands have slightly different visual aesthetics or features, but never forget that image comes through your lens first.
+Cameras and brands have slightly different visual aesthetics or features but never forget that image comes through your lens first.

 Which is the Best Lens For Real Estate Video?

-Here are my top 6 recommended best lens for Real estate video:
+Here are my top 6 recommended the best lens for Real estate video:

-So the first best video lens for real estate I use, which was in my budget kit, is the 12 millimeter Samyang lens, which I still used today, and it works incredibly well.
+So, the first best video lens for real estate I used, which was in my budget kit, is the 12-millimeter Samyang lens, which I still use today, and it works incredibly well.

 It’s a lens that’s enjoyed popularity since it came out with plenty of Sony, especially Fuji camera owners, picking them up.

-You can find lots of good reviews of it online from some outstanding photographers.
+You can find lots of good reviews online from some outstanding photographers.

 I first saw this lens when I visited Samsung’s factory in Korea a few years ago.

-That’s not crazy wide, and the wider maximum aperture of F2 means lots and lots of light for shooting indoors or in the dark, and I found it useful for video work, too.
+That’s not crazy wide, and the wider maximum aperture of F2 means lots and lots of light for shooting indoors or in the dark.
+And I found it helpful for video work, too.

-What’s also nice is the lenses are small in size and low weight.
-It comes in at around 250 grams, but it also feels nice and solid.
+It comes in at around 250 grams but also feels nice and solid.

-The focus ring turns very smoothly and precisely with just the right amount of weight to make it enjoyable to use manual focusing is pretty easy with an ultra-wide-angle lens.
+The focus ring turns smoothly and precisely with just the right amount of weight to make it enjoyable.
+Manual focusing is pretty easy with an ultra-wide-angle lens.

 All in all, the build quality is everything you could hope for.

-But what really counts, of course, is image quality.
+But what counts, of course, is image quality.

-Yeah, I also tested it on a Sony A6300, a mirrorless APS-C camera with a challenging, 24-megapixel sensor.
+I also tested it on a Sony A6300, a mirrorless APS-C camera with a challenging 24-megapixel sensor.

 You might want to try and remove that chromatic aberration on editing day, and it will show up slightly in video work, too.